The Clubhouse Stoke is operating in conjunction with Government Guidelines to limit the possibility of the spread or contraction of COVID-19

 We hope to reopen remaining premises, including nightclubs, and ease the restrictions on large events and performances that apply in Step 3.
 This will be subject to the results of a scientific Events Research Programme to test the outcome of certain pilot events through the spring and summer, where we will trial the use of testing and other techniques to cut the risk of infection.
 The same Events Research Programme will guide decisions on whether all limits can be removed on weddings and other life events.

 As we move through each of these phases in the roadmap, we must all remember that COVID-19 remains a part of our lives.
 We are going to have to keep living our lives differently to keep ourselves and others safe.
 We must carry on with ‘hands, face, space’.
 Comply with the COVID-Secure measures that remain in place.
 Meet outdoors when we can and keep letting fresh air in.
 Get tested when needed.
 Get vaccinated when offered.
 If we all continue to play our part, we will be that bit closer to a future that is more familiar.

 The Clubhouse will be operating social distancing.
 We have defined areas for seating, standing and walking.
 Areas of the venue are now one way with clear signage throughout.

 To enjoy The Clubhouse Stoke facilities we will require you to book online prior to arrival.
 We cannot guarantee reservations for walkins.
-Government Guidelines require all groups to be no bigger than 6.
-We will also take one person from each groups contact details for track and trace purposes.
+We take one person from each groups contact details for track and trace purposes.
 We ask all groups to adhere to social distancing rules and stay in your groups and don't join up with other groups while in the venue.

 On arrival we require customers to check in.
 You will also be asked a couple of questions to ensure you don't have any symptoms and have not been in close contact with a current carrier of COVID-19.